chr15m/minimal-stylesheet/README.md

 <link rel="stylesheet" type="text/css" href="//chr15m.github.io/minimal-stylesheet/minimal-inputs.css"/>
 ```

+Use `npm i minimal-stylesheet` to get these on your local.
+You can then find the files in `node_modules/minimal-stylesheet/minimal*.css`.

 ### Tips

  * Set the `font-size` on `body` to scale up or down the whole interface.